 - (i) For the purposes of this Award, an employee shall be deemed to be on-call if required by the employer to be available for duty outside of ordinary hours at all times in order to attend emergency and/or breakdown work and/or supervise the call-out of other employees. - (ii) Employees who are required to be on-call are not required to remain at their usual place of residence or other place appointed by the employer.
-However, an on-call employee must be able to be contacted and be able to respond in a timely manner. - (iii) Employees required to be on call on days when they would ordinarily work, or would have ordinarily worked but for a public holiday, in accordance with Clause 18, Hours of Work shall be paid an on call allowance at a rate set out in Table 2 of Part B of this Award for each such day the employee is required to be on call. - (iv) Employees required to be on call on days other than their ordinary working days shall be paid an on call allowance at a rate set out in Table 2 of Part B of this award for each such day the employee is required to be on call. - (v) Provided that the on call allowances in subclauses (iii) and (iv) of this clause shall not total more than the rate set out in Table 2 of Part B of this award for any one week. - (vi) Employees on call who are required to work outside their ordinary hours shall be entitled to be paid overtime at the appropriate rate for hours worked and such rate shall be paid from the time that the employee departs for work.
-On call employees are not subject to the minimum payment provisions on a public holiday. - (vii) Unless otherwise provided, the overtime paid to an employee that is required to work whilst on-call shall not be less than thirty (30) minutes per day on which they are called out. - (viii) For each public holiday an employee is required to be on-call, the employee shall be granted one-half day's leave to be taken at an agreed time, provided that where there is prior agreement the employer may pay the employee an additional one-half day's pay in lieu of the one-half day's leave.
+However, an on-call employee must be able to be contacted and be able to respond in a timely manner.
+Employees who are unable to respond in a timely manner may at the discretion of the employer be removed from an on-call roster. - (iii) Employees required to be on call on days when they would ordinarily work, or would have ordinarily worked but for a public holiday, in accordance with Clause 19, Hours of Work shall be paid an on call allowance at a rate set out in Table 2 of Part B of this Award for each such day the employee is required to be on call. - (iv) Employees required to be on call on days other than their ordinary working days shall be paid an on-call allowance at a rate set out in Table 2 of Part B of this award for each such day the employee is required to be on call. - (v) Provided that the on-call allowances in subclauses (iii) and (iv) of this clause shall not total more than the rate set out in Table 2 of Part B of this award for any one week. - (vi) Employees on call who are required to work outside their ordinary hours shall be entitled to be paid overtime at the appropriate rate for the actual time worked.
+Subject to subclause 20C(vii), actual time worked shall be deemed to include 'travelling time' by the most direct route from: